SergiuTripon/StudentPortal/README.md

 ### BSc Dissertation - Student Portal

 Source code of the dissertation completed as part of the IN3007 - Individual Project module (BSc Computer Science) at [City University London](http://www.city.ac.uk/).
-It is an application for student access to university-related resources.
+It powers an application for student access to university-related resources.

 ---